dae-cpp/dae-cpp.github.io/docs/mass-matrix.md

 {: .note }
 It is recommended to pre-allocate memory for the mass matrix using `reserve(N_elements)` method, where `N_elements` is the number of non-zero elements in the matrix.
 If the number of non-zeros is difficult to estimate, it is better to overestimate `N_elements` than underestimate it to avoid unnecessary copying and memory reallocations.

-For more information about defining the matrix in sparse format, refer to the [Sparse Matrix](sparse-matrix.html) section.
+For more information about defining the matrix in sparse format, refer to the [Sparse Matrix class](sparse-matrix.html) section.

 ## Identity mass matrix